tim-komarek/IntermediateMicro/_assignments/02_Writing.md

     date: 2022-02-27T23:59:00+3:30
     description: 'Writing Assignment #2 due'
 ---
-This writing assignment has you peal back the layers on the supply and demand model, and economic models in general, to look at how order emerges from the incentives of individuals.
+This writing assignment has you peal back the layers on the supply and demand model.
+It focuses on the idea of "matching markets" and the work of Nobel prize winner Al Roth.